patreilly/amazon-nova-samples/speech-to-speech/workshops/livekit/README.md

 [LiveKit](https://livekit.io/?utm_source=aws&utm_medium=blog&utm_campaign=nova_sonic_plugin) is an open source platform for building voice, video, and physical AI applications that can see, hear, and speak.
 Amazon Nova Sonic now supports integration with LiveKit through a [Nova Sonic plugin](https://docs.livekit.io/agents/integrations/realtime/nova-sonic/?utm_source=aws&utm_medium=blog&utm_campaign=nova_sonic_plugin).

+LiveKit provides high-level SDKs to power WebRTC-based applications.
 To launch a full-stack application that communicates with Nova Sonic via LiveKit, the following components are required.
 This workshop will guide you through deploying these components using various options—serving as a jumpstart for builders looking to create LiveKit-powered applications that interact with Nova Sonic.

 1. LiveKit Server – A server launched from an open-source library that enables WebRTC communication over the internet.